M0J01/Polly-text2speech/README.md

 Amazon Polly is a web service that provides text-2-speech services.

-**Note** This project would require serious work to be anywhere near usable for commercial purposes.
+**Note :** This project would require serious work to be anywhere near usable for commercial purposes.

 ## Requirements